JosephMinh/JosephMinh.github.io/docs/portfolio/index.md

     ---

-    An AI-powered chatbot solution for Dev X that enables customer service transformation, featuring Slack integration and sub-3 second response times.
-Built with OpenAI, Pinecone, and Azure cloud infrastructure to achieve 100% accuracy on initial datasets.
+    An AI-powered chatbot solution for email using RAG pipeline and featuring sub-3 second response times and hallucination prevention.
+Built with OpenAI, pgvector, and docling to achieve 100% accuracy on initial datasets.

 -   [Image Analysis for Fortune 100 Company](projects/project-2.md)